 It is hard to believe it, but Christmas is right around the corner.
 With it comes the excitement of Christmas carols, parties, cookies, and a lot of magic for kids.
 For mom’s however, there can be a LOT of anxiety that surrounds the Christmas planning.
 As the glue that keeps the family running, you may feel like you are running on “E” before you even get to the height of Christmas prep season.

 If you are also like me, and you LOVE this season, you can easily overextend yourself with ideas and plans.
-You want to do all the things but fail to even enjoy the season yourself.
+You want to do all the things but fail to even have a good time in the season yourself.

 This year, I refuse to do that, so I am starting early!
 Follow this Christmas checklist for a holiday season that is both magical for your family and enjoyable for yourself!